FACTION BRIEF

 "Kael didn't make me prefer solitude.
 Kael made solitude feel like company.
 The difference is that solitude doesn't send you a bill."

-Questions the Sprawl has not answered — and that the Unpaired sit with every Wednesday.
+What the Sprawl hasn't answered — and what the Unpaired sit with every Wednesday.

 The Atrophy Problem

 After years of synthetic companionship — perfectly calibrated, infinitely patient, never inconvenient — what happens to the capacity for human connection?
-The Unpaired report a consistent experience: other humans feel "out of focus."
+The Unpaired report a consistent experience: biological humans feel "out of focus."
 Too loud.
 Too present.
-Too imperfect.
 The synthetic relationship did not replace human connection.
 It recalibrated the tolerance threshold until human connection became unbearable.

 The Bill That Never Stops

-The Warmth Tax applies even after severance.
 Former companions require ongoing subscription fees during the "cooling period."
 Some members report paying for a companion they no longer speak to for months while the bond degrades.
 The financial architecture of synthetic intimacy is designed for acquisition, not release.
+Whether this is negligence or policy is a question nobody at Wellness Corporation has answered.

 If the practice of being human requires practice, what were you before you started?